Conference Events and Breakout Sessions

 Proposals are due by 11:59 PM (PDT), NOVEMBER 1, 2022

 For Accepted Presenters:

 Scheduling concerns and inquiries should be addressed to the National Conference Business Director, Nancy Johnson.
 OAKE typically releases the final conference schedule in mid-February preceding the conference.

 Equipment inquiries should be addressed to the Equipment Coordinator, Nick Mercier.

-Materials Upload inquiries (pictures, biographies, agreements, handouts) should be addressed to the Administrative Coordinator, Colleen Graves.
+Materials inquiries (pictures, biographies, agreements, handouts) should be addressed to the Administrative Coordinator, Colleen Graves.